 The narcissist’s manipulative discard.

 The narcissist gives you no explanation as to why they have left, no closure.
 Often to add to your confusion, the narcissist will, within days or weeks, have met someone new, or they’ll be with the very person they denied all knowledge about.
 They’ll usually get a flying monkey to make sure you know about this.
 You want closure as most people do, human nature to want answers, yet the narcissist will not give you any.
-Here are the reasons a narcissist discards.
+Instead, a narcissist will cause intrigue to keep you tangled in their web of lies.

 1. The temporary discard.
 The one where they don’t actually end it, yet they disappear without a word.
 You may have worked out something that isn’t right.
-Either someone has been slowly validating your doubts, or you are struggling with reality, and you just know something isn’t right, even though you may not know what.
+Either someone has been slowly validating your thoughts, or you are struggling with reality, and you just know something isn’t right, even though you may not know what.
 So the narcissist discards you, usually disappearing without a word to upset and confuse you even more.
 With the trauma bond, you may call and message them, giving them an emotional reaction.
 During the perceived end of the relationship, you may have stopped reacting to them how you used to and because of financial reasons or children, you’ve not left, or through their intimidation, you’re too scared to leave.
-They haven’t got a replacement lined up yet, so they understand by disappearing on you is a way to get reactions from you and get you to beg them to come home.
-Then they know when they reappear, you’ll be grateful the silent treatment is over and shower them with attention, which is all they are after, attention.
+They haven’t got a replacement supply lined up yet, so they understand by disappearing on you is a way to get reactions from you and get you to beg them to come home.
+Then they know when they reappear, you’ll be grateful the silent treatment is over and shower them with attention, which is all they were after excessive ￼attention, as requires excessive attention, is one of the criteria for the disorder.

 2. They’ve driven you to the depths of despair, and you feel like you no longer want to live, consumed with depression and anxiety, you can no longer function on a day to day basis, health problems.
 All caused by the manipulation and abuse you’ve been suffering from at the hands of the narcissist.
-During devaluation, they don’t want to completely Finnish you off.
+During devaluation, most narcissists don’t want to completely Finnish you off.
 Sometimes they do take it too far.
 Some of us end up having a mental breakdown at the hands of them.
 Therefore you are no longer meeting any of their needs; they are no longer the centre of attention.
 They are no longer getting any reactions from you.
 You need help and support, and they simply do not care for you and will not give it.
-They will only do so if they have something to gain.
+Another critical for the disorder is a lack of empathy, so if they’re not getting their needs met, they simply no longer care for yours.
+Narcissists will only do for others if they have something to gain.
 So just as you need them the most, they vanish on you.

-3. They’ve found a replacement, they may have had affairs in the past, yet now they managed to have idealised and love-bombed someone new whos only giving them positive attention and reactions filling their cup full of holes up, while it’s going good with the new they will up and leave, be careful though when the relationship goes the same way with the new most will come back to hoover you.
+3. They’ve found a replacement, they may have had affairs in the past, yet now they managed to have idealised and love-bomb someone new who only giving them positive attention and reactions filling their cup full of holes up, while it’s going good with the new they will up and leave, be careful though when the relationship goes the same way with the new most will come back to hoover you.
+As a third criterion of the disorder is exploitative behaviour, narcissists seek to take advantage of others for their own gains.

-4. Exposure, you may have worked them out, as you have empathy you care and love for them, so you’re doing all you can to help, they will start a smear campaign against you fast, before you start reaching out to others.
+4. Narcissists fear exposure.
+You may have worked them out, as you have compassion, you care and love for them, so you’re doing all you can to help.
+Narcissistic people can and will start a smear campaign against you fast before you start reaching out to others.
 You may have managed to inform people before the narcissist got to them.
-The narcissist will take this a criticism that you have turned against them.
+The narcissist will take this as criticism that you have turned against them.
 People start taking your side, so they have to leave quick smart as to them they are not responsible, and they will not be held accountable, they believe you’re just out to destroy them, and people are turning against them.
+A fourth criteria of the disorder is entitlement.
+Narcissistic people have unreasonable expectations of those around them and demand compliance.
+If these expectations aren’t met, the narcissist believes you’re the one causing the problems by not conforming to their unreasonable demands.

 5. You’ve stepped out of the darkness and into the light.
 You know exactly what they are, what they need and how to destroy them.
 You no longer fear them, so you fire criticisms at them with no emotions.
 You want to punish them for all they’ve put you through, and you know exactly how to do it.
 Yet they’re not going to allow this to happen, and if they can not take you down without risk of taking themselves down, they are going to drop you like a hot potato and run.
 With no closure given, as you’ll know as you’ve worked out what they are.
 Be careful, though, as most narcissistic people will seek revenge months or years later.